mskordal/my-sel4-projects/myLlvmPass/README.md

    before each return instruction found, it injects a call to `fprof_epilog`.
 4. For the software HLS mode, the pass prints the call graph in a csv format at epilogue of main.

+# Version 1.8.5 changes
+Parts injected before and after call instructions are now implemented as functions as well.
+This does not appear to have a worse impact on Cache Instruction misses so we will probably revert back to 1.8

 # Version 1.8 changes
 Prologue and epilogue instructions are put into two defined functions